mutluhanuzmez/personal-web-page/content/raw-blog/eeg-ml-papers.md

  - Determining the number of hidden nodes for a specific application.
 (Time consuming)
  - Future work: Investigating the finding a better kernel balance parameter.
  ### Reflection on how to adress the limitations of the paper (my ideas )
+ - I could not see any limitations in the paper with my current knowlodge.
  ### Datasets (Result)
  http://www.bbci.de/competition/iii/
  ### Comparison/benchmark methods (Results section)
- - EEG data of each trial were band-pass filtered between 4–40 Hz that covered most ERD features re- lated
+ - EEG data of each trial were band-pass filtered between 4–40 Hz that covered most ERD features re-lated to MI.
+Features were then extracted by CSP with parameter M =1.

-to

-MI.

-Features

-were

-then

-extracted

-by

-CSP

-with

-parameter

-M

-=

-1
  - Compared with this algorithms MLP, SVM, GKSVM, PKSVM, ELM, GKELM, PKELM and results are
  ### Code
  ### Unknown Terms in the Paper